The Beach at Rutland Water: A Local’s Guide

 Things to do at Rutland Water Beach

-If you’re looking for fun activities to do at Rutland Water Beach, you won’t be disappointed.
+If you’re looking for fun activities to do at the beach at Rutland Water, you won’t be disappointed.
 Not only can you enjoy the beauty of the beach, but there are plenty of things to do at Rutland Water to keep you entertained throughout the day.

 Obviously the main attraction is that you can go in the water.
 It’s not really a swimming area as you’re restricted how far you can go, but it’s nice to paddle and younger members of the family will certainly feel as though it’s an adventure.

-The beach itself is great for making sandcastles so don’t forget to pack your bucket and spade.
+The beach at Rutland Water is good for making sandcastles so don’t forget to pack your bucket and spade.
 And with large grassed areas nearby, it’s also the perfect spot for a picnic or a BBQ in one of the designated areas.

 Once you’ve had enough of the beach, there’s plenty nearby to keep you occupied.
 Sykes Lane Empingham includes mini golf, outdoor laser tag and a giant adventure playground.
 That’s on top of the fabulous walk across the dam to Normanton, a dog walking area, and miles upon miles of walking and cycling paths.